Skip to content

 $ buf config migrate --buf-gen-yaml </paths/to/files>

-Migrate only some modules at the specified paths
+Migrate only the modules at the specified paths

 # Migrates buf.yaml and buf.lock files